x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 ### Test using an on-premises mailbox

-1. Add an on-premises mailbox to a Microsoft 365 or Office 365 Group.
+1. Add an on-premises mailbox to a Microsoft 365 group.

-2. Add a Microsoft 365 or Office 365 mailbox to the same Microsoft 365 or Office 365 Group.
+2. Add a Microsoft 365 or Office 365 mailbox to the same Microsoft 365 group.

 3. Log in to the Microsoft 365 or Office 365 mailbox using Outlook on the web.